Gambling Winnings and Deducting Losses

 Gambling losses are deducted on Schedule A as a miscellaneous deduction and are not subject to a 2% limit.
 This means that you can deduct all losses up to the amount of your winnings, not just the amount over 2% of your adjusted gross income.
 When you prepare and e-File your return on eFile.com, the eFile app will automatically generate your eFileIT Schedule A and add it to your return based on the deduction information you enter.

-The IRS requires you to keep detailed records of your gambling winnings and losses, and to keep any related documents, including receipts, tickets, payment slips, statements, and Form W-2G.
+The IRS requires you to keep detailed records of your gambling winnings and losses as well as any related documents, including receipts, tickets, payment slips, statements, and Form W-2G.
 You must be able to prove both your winnings and losses if you wish to deduct your losses.
-The IRS suggests that you keep a gambling log or diary.
+The IRS suggests that you keep a gambling log.

 The IRS requires you to keep the following information about each gambling win and loss: